ibm-cloud-docs/cloud-object-storage/assign-access-indvobjects.md

 COS does not support CBR rules that only apply to a specific prefix/delimiter or path.

-## Create a new policy for a user with Conditions
+## Create a new policy for a user with conditions
 {: #fgac-new-policy-conditions}

 These examples provide list access to the full object hierarchy within folder named **folder1/subfolder1** and provide object `read/write/delete` access to all objects in folder named **subfolder1**.

+### UI
+{: #fgac-new-policy-conditions-ui}

+Update this section after IAM has released UI feature for condition building.
+Use "folder1/subfolder1/file.txt" as example.
+Roles: Object Lister, Object Writer, Object Deleter, Object Reader
+Conditions: {Prefix StringMatch “folder1/subfolder1/*” AND Delimiter StringMatchAnyOf  “/”, “”}
+OR
+{Path StringMatch “folder1/subfolder1/*”}

+### CLI
+{: #fgac-new-policy-conditions-cli}

 ## Granting access to a user
 {: #iam-user-access}